UCSB-CMPTGCS20-S16/CS20-S16-lab04/README.md

     -   following instructions
     -   submitting work on time
     -   anything else specified in the instructions

-<b>If you finish both lab03 and lab04 during this week's lab</b>

--   Then you are amazing!
-Turn in your homework, and have a nice day!

 <hr>
 Copyright 2014,2015, Phillip T. Conrad, CS Dept, UC Santa Barbara.
 Permission to copy for non-commercial, non-profit, educational purposes granted, provided appropriate credit is given; all other rights reserved.